wilsonwlc/Diabetes-Statistical-Analysis/README.md

 # Logistic Regression - Risk Prediction for Diabetes

 ## Project Description
-To better understand the relationship between lifestyle factors and diabetes in the US.
-Using logistic regression, so the likelihood of diabetes (including pre-diabetes) based on healthcare statistics and lifestyle survey information is predicted
+To better understand the relationship between lifestyle factors and diabetes in the US, the likelihood of diabetes (including pre-diabetes) based on healthcare statistics and lifestyle survey information is predicted using logistic regression.

 ## Dataset Information
 ### Target